siy/booter-flow/README.md

 happen either before or after Promise actually receives it's value.
 The Promise transparently handles both these situations and lambda passed to _then_ method will be always executed with received value.

-Promise allows also to explicitly wait for result availability:
+As mentioned above, Promise allows also to explicitly wait for result availability:
 ~~~
     Optional<String> value = Reactor.pooled().submit(() -> externalService.retieveData())
         .safeAwait();
 ~~~

 Sometimes it is convenient to handle asynchronous execution just like a method call.
 For these cases _await_ metod might be handy:
 ~~~